FHantke/brave-browser-wiki/sccache-for-faster-builds.md

 On Linux, you may need to install `libssl-dev` and `pkg-config` using apt/yum/dnf

 #### Windows installation
-Download and install Rust via [rustup](https://rustup.rs/) and follow the on=screen instructions
+Download and install Rust via [rustup](https://rustup.rs/) and follow the on-screen instructions

 ### Install sccache